 - Add everything to the bowl with the kale and mix well.
 Season with salt and pepper, if desired.

 - Serve immediately or store in the fridge up to 4 days in a sealed container.
-If storing, you may want to keep the dressing separately until serving so the salad stays fresher.
+If storing, store the dressing separately until before serving to help keep the salad fresher.